-Scanning and subsequently discarding the paper invoice is currently allowed without major restrictions in 17 countries (Austria, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Norway, Poland, Romania, Spain, Switzerland, The Netherlands, and the United Kingdom); in Belgium, Portugal and Sweden it is allowed to discard the paper invoices after a certain amount of time has elapsed since the scanning procedure took place.
-The EU Member States that require locally certified service providers are Belgium, Luxembourg and Slovakia.
-The only countries in the EU who do not allow for the discarding of scanned papers under any condition are the smaller economies Cyprus, Malta and Monaco.
-Finally, it is worth emphasising that the Spanish detailed requirements for ‘digitisation’, e.g. software certification, were withdrawn as mandatory from Spanish legislation as of January 2015.
+Scanning and subsequently discarding the paper invoice is currently allowed without major restrictions in 17 countries (Austria, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Norway, Poland, Romania, Spain, Switzerland, The Netherlands, and the United Kingdom); in Belgium, Portugal, and Sweden it is allowed to discard the paper invoices after a certain amount of time has elapsed since the scanning procedure took place.
+The EU Member States that require locally certified service providers are Belgium, Luxembourg, and Slovakia.
+The only countries in the EU who do not allow for the discarding of scanned papers under any condition are the smaller economies Cyprus, Malta, and Monaco.
+Finally, it is worth emphasizing that the Spanish detailed requirements for ‘digitisation’, e.g. software certification, were withdrawn as mandatory from Spanish legislation as of January 2015.

 Authenticity and integrity of invoices in Europe

-The majority of European countries explicitly require that the authenticity and integrity of invoices are ensured during and after conversion; in many countries this is the only condition for converting a paper invoice to electronic form.
-Using qualified electronic signatures is therefore a viable option to ensure the authenticity and integrity of the scanned invoices, equivalent to how pure e-invoices can be signed electronically.
+The majority of European countries explicitly require that the authenticity and integrity of invoices are ensured during and after conversion; in many countries, this is the only condition for converting a paper invoice to electronic form.
+Using qualified electronic signatures is, therefore, a viable option to ensure the authenticity and integrity of the scanned invoices, equivalent to how pure e-invoices can be signed electronically.
 In Switzerland, electronic storage on changeable media (such as hard drives) is permitted only if additional means, such as electronic signatures, are used to ensure the authenticity and integrity.
-Other European countries with similar requirements on electronic signatures are Belgium, where advanced electronic signature or a secure algorithm are the methods that may be used, and France where electronic signatures (minimum RGS*) and timestamps are required.
+Other European countries with similar requirements on electronic signatures are Belgium, where an advanced electronic signature or a secure algorithm is the method that may be used; and France where electronic signatures (minimum RGS*) and timestamps are required.

 The looming enforcement of the General Data Protection (GDPR)

 One more regulation in the EU that could increase scanning of paper invoices is the looming enforcement of the General Data Protection Regulation (GDPR) that will come in force in May 2018.
 The official EU website with the GDPR rules states: